ABSN February 2025-2026 Assessment 2

 Explanation

 A weight gain of 3 pounds in 24 hours is a significant finding that may indicate fluid retention, which can be a sign of worsening kidney function or fluid overload in clients with chronic kidney disease (CKD).
 This can lead to complications such as hypertension, edema, or heart failure.
 Rapid weight gain is often the first noticeable sign of fluid retention, and it should be reported promptly to the healthcare provider for further evaluation and possible intervention.
-While BUN and decreased muscle strength are relevant, they do not represent an immediate clinical emergency like fluid overload.The nurse is caring for a client who was recently diagnosed with chronic renal failure.
-Which is the most appropriate nursing intervention to assist the client in coping with the diagnosis?
+While BUN and decreased muscle strength are relevant, they do not represent an immediate clinical emergency like fluid overload.The nurse is planning care for a child who has tinea pedis.
+Which action should the nurse include in the plan of care?

 Explanation